Call for Submissions

 To submit an article, click here.

 Articles, including tables or figures, must follow APA 6th edition formatting and be submitted in a word or doc format using at least 12 point New Times Roman font.
 Each article must have an abstract (75-100 words) and a list of key words.
-While there is some flexibility in the length of an article, 2,000 to 4,000 words is a best guess estimate.
+While there is some flexibility in the length of an article, 4,000 to 5,000 words excluding references.
 If in doubt, contact the editor prior to submitting the article.
-Identifying information must only be located on the cover page including contact information for the first author.
+Identifying information must only be located on the title page including contact information for the corresponding author.

-You may contact the editor, via email, if you have further questions – , please use JAID – Question in subject line.
+You may contact the editors, via email, if you have further questions – , please use JAID – Question in subject line.